peko-hr/ns3.30/src/nearest/doc/aodv.rst

 enabling/disabling protocol features, such as broadcasting HELLO messages, broadcasting data packets and so on.

-SAMPLE discovers routes on demand.
-Therefore, the SAMPLE model buffers all packets while a route request packet (RREQ) is disseminated.
+NEAREST discovers routes on demand.
+Therefore, the NEAREST model buffers all packets while a route request packet (RREQ) is disseminated.
 A packet queue is implemented in nearest-rqueue.cc.
 A smart pointer to the packet, ``ns3::Ipv4RoutingProtocol::ErrorCallback``,